-Our works aims to identify novel disease genes causing inborn errors of endocrinology and metabolism, and to improve diagnostics and management for affected families.
+Our work aims to identify novel disease genes causing inborn errors of endocrinology and metabolism, and to improve the diagnostics and management for affected families.

 Research group leader

 Karolinska University Hospital, Solna, L7:05